 - 1. ALWAYS check that the propane bottles are properly fastened in place, and - 2.
 TURN OFF the gas at the LP bottle.

 This disables all gas appliances and pilot lights.

-DO NOT operate the Propane System when the RV is in motion.
+DO NOT operate Propane System while the RV is in motion.